Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/serverlss.md

 - open source framework that allows you to build serverless applications easily
 - cloudformation extension optimized for serverless applications
 - new types: functions, APIs, tables
-- supports anyhting that cloudformation supports
+- supports anything that cloudformation supports
 - run serverless application locally using docker
 - package and deploy using CodeDeploy